 Apply to these objects the Screen blending mode in the Transparency panel, then choose the desired color intensity by controlling the K parameter in the Color panel.

-Select the halves of the leaf and the spot forms, then take the Shape Builder Tool (Shift+M) and while holding the Option/Alt key, click on the parts of the spots which extend beyond the form of the leaf, which leads to deletion of these parts.
+Select the halves of the leaf and the spot forms, then take the Shape Builder Tool (Shift+M) and while holding the Option/Alt key, click on the parts of the spots which extend beyond the form of the realistic vector leaves, which leads to deletion of these parts.

 With the help of the Pen Tool (P) create dark-grey and white objects.
 These objects should be placed underneath all of the leaf’s objects.
 The forms of the objects and their position towards the leaf is indicated on the figures below.